 How to Play With Your Cat?
 Do you have free time and a cat at home?
-Playing with your cat, in addition to being a lot of fun, also has numerous benefits for the physical and mental health of your feline friend.
+Playing with your cat is fun and beneficial for the physical and mental health of the feline.

 In this article, we explore nine funny games for playing with your cat.